Psychology BSc (Hons)

 If you join a full time undergraduate degree at Edge Hill University, we will guarantee you the offer of a room in our halls of residence for the first year of your course.

-The £6million Law and Psychology building provides contemporary teaching and learning facilities for BSc (Hons) Psychology students in the Department of Psychology and the School of Law, Criminology and Policing.
+The £6m Law and Psychology building provides contemporary teaching and learning facilities for students in the Department of Psychology.

 Where you'll study